entigolabs/entigo-infralib-agent/README.md

 * google-application-credentials-json - optional, gcloud service account credentials JSON string [$GOOGLE_APPLICATION_CREDENTIALS_JSON]
 * oci-region - oracle cloud region used when creating oracle resources [$OCI_REGION]
 * oci-compartment-id - oracle cloud compartment ocid where resources are created, selects the oracle provider when set [$OCI_COMPARTMENT_ID]
+* oci-profile - oracle cloud config file profile used for credentials, empty uses the default profile [$OCI_PROFILE]
+* oci-config-file - path to the oracle cloud config file used for credentials, empty uses ~/.oci/config [$OCI_CONFIG_FILE]
 * role-arn - role arn for assume role, used when creating aws resources in external account [$ROLE_ARN]
 * yes - skip confirmation prompt (default: **false**) [$YES]
 * delete-bucket - delete the bucket used by terraform state (default: **false**) [$DELETE_BUCKET].
 For Oracle, the agent-owned KMS vault and key that encrypt the bucket are scheduled for deletion (revertible in the console for ~7 days) only when the bucket is deleted.